 Nowadays most people take the advantage of supporting themselves with the help of a counsellor, coach or therapist through the challenges life throws at them at some stage.
 For people new to the field of self-development the question ‘What is the difference between a counsellor and coach?’ comes up often.
 Let’s find some distinctions that might be helpful to you.

-Counselling is the modality to heal yourself, to find closure for things that happened in your past, to come to see things from a healthier perspective, to learn to let go of grudges and resentment and to build up ego strength.
+Counselling is the modality to heal yourself, find closure for things that happened in your past, come to see things from a healthier perspective, learn to let go of grudges and resentment and build up ego strength.
 Counselling often works as a ‘talking therapy’ as research has found that expressing emotions helps to digest them.
-A counsellor acts as a professional friend in whom you can confide with your innermost thoughts.
+A counsellor acts as a professional friend with whom you can confide your innermost thoughts.
 They will listen attentively and hold no judgment over your opinions or ideas.
 Most counsellors will refrain from giving you advice but help you find your own way, clarify the issues, bring understanding and wider perspective and support you in making your own wise decisions.
 Counselling mostly focuses on clearing past issues.

-Coaching is the modality to go forward, to plan for the future you want to create, bring an action to goal setting and eliminate any obstacles that might be in the way to reach your goals.
-Coaching involves a full commitment to make the changes that will bring you closer to your desired outcome.
+Coaching is the modality to go forward, to plan for the future you want to create, bring an action to goal setting and eliminate any obstacles that might be in the way to reaching your goals.
+Coaching involves a full commitment to making the changes that will bring you closer to your desired outcome.
 A coach will also listen attentively and ask you powerful questions.
 Coaching is for people that have enough ego strength to take action.
 Coaching is mostly focused on creating a desired future outcome and is only involving past issues if they are important for the future outcome.

 What style of sessions do I need?

 Ask yourself the following questions to find out whether you want to look for a counsellor or for a coach:

 1…. dealing with issues at work, including relationship issues with your boss and co-worker?